jp9506/EF.Core.Repositories/README.md

 ## Getting Started
 The Repository Factory can be registered by calling ConfigureData() extension.

-The Action<DbContextOptionsBuilder> will be passed to AddDbContextFactory() extension provided by Entity Framework Core.
+The Action&lt;DbContextOptionsBuilder&gt; will be passed to AddDbContextFactory() extension provided by Entity Framework Core.

 *Note* Due to the support for multiple asynchronous actions being executed against one or more repositories, multiple contexts may be created, and leveraging a DbContextFactory is required.
 ```csharp